 It is unfortunate that our world places so much value on conformity and very little on creativity.
 The struggle for personal integrity is a never ending war.
 I sought a life not drenched in dogma, potholed with beliefs, or railed with fear.
 So, I challenged everything I thought was true.
 I questioned everything I believed and separated myself from exposure to the world’s fear as much as I could.
 I remembered Descartes’s words from a philosophy lecture at college, “In order to reach the truth, it is necessary, once in one’s life, to put everything in doubt — so far as possible.”

 Tomorrow, the next experience, destination, or life change is uncertain, but I do not feel lost.
 When I let go of my preconceptions of life.
 Life flows.
 I flow with it.
-There is not much conflict and little fear in my life today.
+There is not much conflict and little if any fear in my life today.
 I have come to trust myself on this road less travelled and this path has brought me ‘here.’

 I have few beliefs.
 I trust the memories I need to remember will surface when needed but my memories are not my life.
 I do not have the time to relive what I have already lived.
 My life is this moment.
 There is too much happening right now to think of the moment before this one.
 The notes of a saxophone playing on the radio, the flickering of the fire’s flame above the candle’s wick, or the cat curled asleep upon the bed.
 As my thoughts are with this moment, my fingers are typing to catch up from the last.
 In the end we only remember moments.
 Days, weeks, months, years, lifetimes… they all disappear.